MicrosoftDocs/VBA-Docs/api/Access.DoCmd.GoToRecord.md

 ## Remarks

-You can use the **GoToRecord** method to make the specified record the current record in an open table, form, or query result set.
+Use the **GoToRecord** method to make the specified record the current record in an open table, form, or query result set.

 If you leave the _ObjectType_ and _ObjectName_ arguments blank (the default constant, **acActiveDataObject**, is assumed for _ObjectType_), the active object is assumed.

-You can use the **GoToRecord** method to make a record on a hidden form the current record if you specify the hidden form in the _ObjectType_ and _ObjectName_ arguments.
+Use the **GoToRecord** method to make a record on a hidden form the current record if you specify the hidden form in the _ObjectType_ and _ObjectName_ arguments.

 ## Example